m59peacemaker/angular-pmkr-components/src/services/filterStabilize/README.md

 # Filter Stabilize

+Fixes filters that cause infinite digest cycles and passes a copy of the input so that it can be directly modified.

+## Dependencies

+- [memoize][1] - Memoization prevents most infinite digest cycles.

 ## The problem:

 A filter used in the view triggers another digest cycle.
 If the filtered value isn't stable (returns differently each time), an infinite digest loop will occur.